 SESSION 6 • HOPE AND MISSION

 In this discussion we will explore how hope shapes our mission and our responsibility for the others and the world.
 The Catholic faith is an especially hope-filled tradition; this hopefulness is embedded in Catholic moral and social teaching as well as in the very structure or organization of the faith community.
+We will explore the structure and governance of the Roman Catholic Church, an individual's rights and duties under Canon Law, and the role of conscience in moral discernment.

 SESSION 7 • LIFE AS A CATHOLIC